-a.
+- a.
 Motions are either "granted" or "denied."
 Applications are either "approved" or "disapproved."
 Objections are either "sustained" or "overruled."
-Claims are either "allowed" or "disallowed."
+Claims are either "allowed" or "disallowed." - b.

-b.
 The main bankruptcy case is a "case."
 In a case you have "final evidentiary hearings" on "contested matters."
 An adversary proceeding is a "proceeding."
 In an adversary proceeding, you have "trials."
-Final evidentiary hearings may also be referred to as "trials."

-c.
-When giving a deadline, using "through" and not "to" a specific date will avoid the possibly unintended consequence of shortening the period by one day.
+Final evidentiary hearings may also be referred to as "trials." - c.
+When giving a deadline, using "through" and not "to" a specific date will avoid the possibly unintended consequence of shortening the period by one day. - d.

-d.
 For clarity, the use of defined terms is recommended.
+However, the first time a term is defined, it should be bolded.

-Example: THIS CASE came on for hearing on May 1, 2008, on the United States Trustee's Emergency Motion to Appoint a Chapter 11 Trustee ("Motion").
+Example: THIS CASE came on for hearing on May 1, 2008 at 9:30 a.m. on the United States Trustee's Emergency Motion to Appoint a Chapter 11 Trustee ("Motion").
 After reviewing the case law and hearing the arguments of the Debtor and the United States Trustee, the Court concludes that the Motion should be denied without prejudice.

 II.
-FORMAT OF ORDERS (Local Rule 9072-1)
+FORMAT OF ORDERS

-A. Whole Document
+A. Whole Document (Local Rule 5005-3)

-- 1. Times New Roman, 12-point font - 2. $8\frac{1}{2}$ by 11 inch paper - 3.
-Three-inch top margin on page one, all other margins are to be one inch - 4.
+- 1. Times New Roman, 12-point font - 2.
+One-and-one-fourth inch margins, on 8 1⁄2 by 11 inch paper - 3.
 Page numbers centered in the footer on every page except the first